 Cadence merely side-glanced at Nico.

 “I don’t understand you people at all.”
 Mallory curled a lock of hair around her finger before she shrugged.
-“You have peacekeepers to make sure you don’t find each other, but you do anyways.
+“You have peacekeepers to make sure you don’t fight each other, but you do anyway.
 You even fight us.
-But hey, at least it was good for business.
+But hey, at least it is good for business.
 While it lasted at least.”